billg-splunk/javashop-otel/README.md

 The real problem must be related to the new data associated with SRI LANKA as the Exception says "Non English Characters found in Instrument Data.

 This exception had not surfaced in previous traces based on ONLY Auto-Instrumentation because the method where it was thrown was NOT covered with Auto-Instrumentation.
-This is common as code developers write is not directly covered by Auto-Instrumentation with Distributed Tracing.

 Once we completed the Manual Instrumentation via the Otel Annotator, this method was instrumented  and we can now see we had a buried Exception being thrown.